Frequently Asked Questions

 Q: Why are some of the lights on InLight Medical devices dark?

-A: The “dark” rows on InLight devices are the rows of infrared diodes.
-Infrared wavelengths are just outside of the human visible color spectrum.
+A: The “dark” rows on InLight devices are the rows of near-infrared diodes.
+Near-infrared wavelengths are just outside of the human visible color spectrum.

 Q: Are the pads safe to use on animals?